copsTvFan/cops-episode-guide/readme.md

   to be alone in the bad neighborhood and the girl will want him out again.

 ### S01E03
+### CP-102

+**Broward County, FL #3** (aired 1989-03-25)

-- **Broward County FL 3** (District 2) Deputy Linda Canada talks to a shirtless man who says his bicycle was stolen, but doesn't want to press charges.
+- (District 2) Deputy Linda Canada talks to a shirtless man who says his bicycle was stolen, but doesn't want to press charges.
 A fat white guy nearby in a dirty white shirt says he had nothing to do with it.
 The shirtless guy won't shut up or listen, so he gets arrested.
 Linda goes on a boat ride with her fiancé Jerry Wurms, they only have one day a week off together.
 They picked out an engagement ring, but haven't bought it yet so she goes to visit it.
 That night he asks her to marry him and has the ring.
 She says yes and they go to a restaurant.
 The next day the Sgt. announces their engagement and they goof on her.
 She goes to a call to search a women under arrest for drugs.
 She gloves up and makes her take off her shoes.
 She's on crack and is bruised all over her legs, saying she was beat.
 Linda asks if she ever tried to get help and she'll put her in a program if she is willing.
 She can't promise, it's hard, she has no one, is a prostitute, scared of being raped, can't stop.
 She moves her to another car.
 - (Roll Call) District 2 - Lt.
 Robert Rios asks how many people check the backseats of their cars.
 He found a bag of crack in the couch in the lobby that someone stashed there.
 The Sgt. says they only had 3 DUI arrests so far